 TORNADO DAMAGE APRIL 27, 2011

-The house is missing a bunch of shingles, the vents are bent up by debris, the skirting is gone, the ceilings inside have new cracks from the pressure, and the cover I have used to keep my bike and boat out of the weather is wadded up into a ball.
-The house has been moved from its original spot.
+The house was missing a bunch of shingles, the vents were bent up by debris, the skirting was gone, the ceilings inside have new cracks from the pressure, and the cover I have used to keep my bike and boat out of the weather is wadded up into a ball.
+The house was moved from its original spot.
 Several tiers have been moved when the house was lifted by the tornado.
 The tie downs did their job.
 Now one side is tight and the other side loose.
 My boat was picked up and moved about 20 feet.
 One amazing thing, the goldwing did not get a scratch.

 I now have a healthy respect for the power tornadoes possess.
 There is literally no safe place above ground in the path of a tornado.
 I saw "safe" places crushed or ripped away.
 I have a storm shelter in my future for my family.
 This is the third tornado to hit Pleasant Grove in the last 30 years.
 That is one about every 10 years.
 The F5 in 1998 passed within a quarter mile of here.
 This one actually crossed the property and was within 200 feet of my house.
 A storm shelter is good insurance.